pytholic/pytorch-lightning-baseline/README.md

 ## Test script
 I am not including any test script here.
 That behavior depends on the pplication.
 Also I am planning to create some web apps using this baseline, so I will be wrtigin test scripts there.
 If I have time, I will include it here later.

+**Update**: I ended up writign the test script `test.py`.
+It will load the model and return the prediction results both in the CLI as well as in plot form.

 # License
 Feel free to use these baselines in your projects.